aeternity/aesophia/docs/sophia_features.md

 There is a builtin type `string`, which can be seen as an array of bytes.
-Strings can be compared for equality (`==`, `!=`), used as keys in maps and records, and used in builtin functions `String.length`, `String.concat` and the hash functions described below.
+Strings can be compared for equality (`==`, `!=`), used as keys in maps and records, and used in standard library functions `String.length`, `String.concat`, etc, and the hash functions described below.

 Please refer to the `String` [library documentation](sophia_stdlib.md#string).